BrunoLustenberger/hsConvexHull/README.md

 # Convex Hull
 Haskell functions for computing the convex hull of a set of points.
-The set of points is read from a text file, the resulting convex hull is written to a text file.
-Additionally, a graph showint the points and their convex hull is generated
+The set of points is read from a text file, the resulting convex hull is written to a text file and a graph showing the points and their convex hull is generated.

 The text of the input file must obey the "point list syntax":
 * First line: the number of points